ZJU-REAL/Awesome-GUI-Agents/README.md

 [UI-TARS: Pioneering Automated GUI Interaction with Native Agents](https://arxiv.org/abs/2501.12326)

 ### GUI Navigation Benchmark
+2025-08: UI-NEXUS: Atomic-to-Compositional Generalization for Mobile Agents with A New Benchmark and Scheduling System

 2025-07: MMBENCH-GUI: HIERARCHICAL MULTI-PLATFORM EVALUATION FRAMEWORK FOR GUI AGENTS We will organize these points later: